openrr/rrt/README.md

 # rrt

-RRT (Rapidly-exploring Random Tree) library implemented by rust
+RRT (Rapidly-exploring Random Tree) library in Rust

 ## Using this crate